Identical twins from Noida score perfectly identical marks in CBSE class 12 exams | Education

 Identical twins from Noida score perfectly identical marks in CBSE class 12 exams

-The sisters, who also have similar habits, say they were sure about performing well in exams but had not imagined that they would end up scoring identical marks.
+The sisters, who also have similar habits, say they were sure about performing well in the exams but had not imagined that they would end up scoring identical marks.
 "Everybody remembers us for identical looks and its only our names that differentiate us.
-We were confident about scoring well but were not hoping to score identical marks," Mansi told PTI.
+We were confident about scoring well but were not hoping to score identical marks.
+When we analysed our performance post-exams, we were hoping Manya would score more," Mansi told PTI.

 - READ MORE ON: